Magic Mind: From under $1M to over $50M run-rate in 5 years

 - -~15-person team, stabilized

-- -7 Day Challenge emerges as top format, dominating in content and conversion performance
+- -7 Day Challenge emerges as top format, dominating content and conversion performance

 The Explosion

-The 968 square foot office couldn't hold everyone.
-For three months, the entire team worked from home while a new space was being prepared.
-New employees were joining almost daily - many of them disoriented without a physical office to anchor to.
+The 968 square foot office could not hold everyone.
+For three months, the entire team worked from home while a new space was prepared, with new employees joining almost daily.

-In November 2023, the team finally moved into the brand new 6,458 square foot space, across two floors.
+In November 2023, the team moved into a new 6,458 square foot space across two floors — still tight enough that people occasionally brought chairs from home when a new hire started.

-- -Magic Mind locks in NvImpact as the exclusive influencers partner
+- -Magic Mind locks in Nv.social as its exclusive influencer partner

 - -17 → 37 people in 5 months